ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The Transparency Services specified in this architecture are language independent and can be implemented alongside or within existing services.

 The interoperability guaranteed by the Transparency Services is enabled via core components (architectural constituents).
-Many of the data elements processed by the core components are based on the CBOR Signing and Encryption (COSE) standard specified in {{-COSE}}, which is used to produce Signed Statements about Artifacts and to build and maintain a Merkle tree that functions as an Append-only Log for corresponding Signed Statements.
+Many of the data elements processed by the core components are based on the CBOR Signing and Encryption (COSE) standard specified in {{-COSE}}, which is used to produce Signed Statements about Artifacts and to build and maintain an Append-only Log for corresponding Signed Statements.

 ## Requirements Notation